kristapsdz/rpki-client/README.md

 - self-signed CMS envelope
 - CMS envelope self-signed certificate is signed by the AKI's certificate
-- AS identifier must be within the range allocated by any certificate in the chain to the trust anchor (see [TODO](TODO.md) for notes)
+- AS identifier must be within the range allocated by *any* certificate in the chain to the trust anchor (see [TODO](TODO.md) for notes)
-- IP blocks must be within the ranges allocated by the nearest non-inheriting certificate in the chain to the trust anchor
+- IP blocks must be within the ranges allocated by the *nearest* non-inheriting certificate in the chain to the trust anchor

 An ROA may technically contain zero IP prefixes.
 If this is the case, it is merely skipped.

+A "stale" ROA (time validity has elapsed) is also ignored.

 ## Certificate validation